 The second requirement is that the union must be officiated by an approved type of officiant, according to NRS 122.050.

-Since federal law grants states the right to set marriage standards to their own accord, Nevada has chosen to make the process as simple and streamlined as possible.
+Since federal law grants each U.S. state the right to set marriage standards to their own accord, Nevada has chosen to make the process as simple and streamlined as possible.

 Can a Las Vegas Wedding Be Annulled?